New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Conversion rate gives you the headline number, but funnel analysis shows you the story behind it - step by step, drop-off by drop-off.

-Your funnel tracks the customer journey: product view → add to cart → start checkout → complete purchase.
+Your funnel tracks the steps outlined in your customer journey map: product view → add to cart → start checkout → complete purchase.
 In SaaS, it might be: homepage visit → sign up → activate account → upgrade to paid.
 By measuring how many people move forward at each stage, you see exactly where momentum dies.

 The reality most businesses avoid: Your biggest conversion killer is probably happening at the worst possible moment - right before purchase.